postnubilaphoebus/Penumbria/README.md

 **`label_transform` section**: These values are automatically set during data preparation and just read by the training script.

 **`model` section**: Only modify if you want to load a pretrained model using `load_pretrained: true` and specifying `model_weights_path`.
+However, if you run into CUDA out-of-memory errors, it is recommended to turn the SGG layer off, like so: use_sgg_layer: false

 All other default parameters are highly optimized and rarely need adjustment.